 You ascend steeply towards the col between the East Face of Mardi Himal and the connecting ridge of Machhapuchhre.
 From camp, you reach a snow color leading to the col with a steep section of perhaps 45 degrees.
 At the cool further steep snow slopes lead to the summit of Mardi Himal (5555m).
 After enjoying your hard-earned climb, you then descend by the same route to the Base Camp.
 We practice around the glacier for the next day's climb and Guide will teach you some methods/techniques for climb and brief you on details.
 (Overnight at tented camp on full board basis)

-As instructed by your guide, if the weather is perfect then early about 2/3 AM we wake up and have breakfast then ready to leave to achieve our dream on the top of the summit (5587m).
+As instructed by your guide, if the weather is perfect then early about 2/3 AM we wake up and have breakfast then be ready to leave to achieve our dream on the top of the summit (5587m).
 This climb is of little technical difficulty, where route finding and effort are the major problems.
 Late in the day, this might present avalanche danger under fresh snow conditions.
 (Overnight at tented camp on full board basis)

-Leaving the Base camp, you descend through the high grazing country called Khorchon and follow the same trails back to Kumai.
+Leaving the Base camp, you descend through the high-grazing country called Khorchon and follow the same trails back to Kumai.
 (Overnight at tea house on full board basis)

 On this day, you descend from Kumai which is relatively hard for weary knees, as much of the altitude gained is lost on the return to the valley.
 Descending on the ascent route you reach Odane Hill.
 Just before the high point a small track goes left down the east flank of the ridge, dropping steeply to grazing country and a good lunch spot at Hile.
 Later, the trail further descends more steeply to the prosperous farming village of Ghachok, in the valley of the Seti River.
 (Overnight at tea house on full board basis)

 This day is the last part of your trek, as you continue along the direct route crossing the Seti to the east bank and following the main trail south.
 Descending the east bank of the Seti, you finally reach Pokhara in about 4-5 hrs you will be in Pokhara then you will have lunch.
 Finally, if you have time our guide will take you sightseeing in Pokhara valley and visit the highlights of Pokhara and the surrounding areas.
-The place to visit pilgrimage sites of Hindu temple Bindabashini, one most important and popular Hindu temples in Pokhara.
-Two-hour boating in Phewa Lake and visit the Barahi temple which is one in the island in Phewa Lake and another popular place David fall (Water fall), Ghupteshower cave, etc. (Overnight at deluxe hotel on BB basis)
+The place to visit pilgrimage sites of the Hindu temple is Bindabashini, one most important and popular Hindu temples in Pokhara.
+Two-hour boating in Phewa Lake and visit the Barahi temple which is one on the island of Phewa Lake and another popular place David fall (Water fall), Ghupteshower cave, etc. (Overnight at a deluxe hotel on BB basis)

 You could choose an afternoon flight to Kathmandu, till some hours before the flight; you may take an optional sightseeing tour around Pokhara or enjoy adventure activities such as boat riding, paragliding, etc. While returning to Kathmandu from Pokhara, be sure to catch the left side of the airplane for the best views of the Himalayas.
-Or if you would like to choose by bus, we will arrange a ticket in the tourist coach at river side seat and start your journey at 7:30 am from Pokhara.
-Left sites seats of vehicles are nice to enjoy the scenery; the road follows by Trisuli River where you see many people rafting on the river.
+Or if you would like to choose by bus, we will arrange a ticket in the tourist coach on the river side seat and start your journey at 7:30 am from Pokhara.
+Left sites seats of vehicles are nice to enjoy the scenery; the road follows the Trisuli River where you see many people rafting on the river.
 After 6/7 hours you will arrive at Kathmandu (beside Thamel) and transfer to your hotel.
 The day at leisure to rest, perhaps catch up on some last-minute shopping or explore any sights you missed during your first day in Kathmandu. !
 Remember, we will be hosting a fantastic celebration "Farewell dinner" at a traditional Nepalese restaurant together with Mountain Guide Trek staffs for successful completion of Mardi Himal Climbing!
 (Overnight at deluxe hotel on BB basis)

 Today is the last day in Nepal for this trip; you are saying goodbye to the mountains as the journey in Nepal, comes to an end today, There is nothing to do but trade emails with travel companions and organize the photos.
 If you have more time you can do some shopping or sightseeing.
 Approximately 3 hours before the scheduled flight a representative from Mountain Guide Treks will take you to the airport.